Medical Ministry International in Amazon

 Travelers to Putumayo, Meta, Gorgona (Cauca), Tayrona National Park (Magdalena), and Caquetá must produce proof of yellow fever vaccination, as it will be required by airlines for flights to these departments.
-Please check the following website for the most current entry/exit requirements.

 • International: Please contact MMI office or Raptim Humanitarian Travel for visa requirement if needed.

 Please email ALL CREDENTIALS upon application, as these must go to the Project Director in the country to be translated and then taken to the Ministry of Health to get temporary licenses prior to your arrival.

 • For everyone, we need:

 - Colour Scan / Photocopy of Passport (photo page)

 - Colour photo for your name badge (any good photo, we can adjust size)